 Branch: Else

-All of this runs on Temporal durable execution infrastructure, which means:
+All of this runs on enterprise-grade durable workflow infrastructure, which means:

 - Workflows resume automatically after failures